 Adnan Rahic of Sematext.com gives us a quick low-down on Serverless computing and how leveraging it correctly can help organisations get the best out of it.

-In 2019, O’Reilly conducted their inaugural survey on Serverless adoption among IT professionals from different organizations and regions.
+In 2019, O’Reilly conducted their inaugural survey on Serverless adoption among IT professionals from different organisations and regions.
 1,500 participants came forward with their responses, answering how Serverless has affected their respective industries.

 Forty percent of respondents say that they have implemented Serverless in some form or another, adding that it has reduced their operational costs and has the benefit of being automatically scalable.
 Serverless also frees DevOps teams from the burden of managing and maintaining backend systems, allowing them to focus on code.